 In the hyperconnected world, it is nearly impossible to only focus on one single thing.
 We do Sports while listening to a podcast, or research something online while watching our favorite streamer play some chess.

 Let me tell you once and forever: multi-tasking does NOT work.
-Especially not with chess.
+Especially, not with chess.
 Chess requires our full focus at all points of the game.

 Nice try.
 I thought the same.
 But nope, does not work.

 First, you will miss your new game starting for some seconds.
 Then you think you are totally winning so you can afford to change the music.
-Soon you will have 17 tabs open, watch 5 streams simultaneously while losing every game you play.
+Soon you will have 17 tabs open, and watch 5 streams simultaneously while losing every game you play.